-When more than one teacher in a Centre is giving internal assessments, the Centre must make arrangements for all candidates to be assessed to a common standard.
+When more than one teacher in a centre is giving internal assessments, the centre must make arrangements for all candidates to be assessed to a common standard.

 The internally moderated marks for all candidates must be recorded on the Coursework Assessment Summary Form.
-This form, and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 9705) and your Centre number, after which it will take you to the correct form.
+This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 9705) and your centre number, after which it will take you to the correct form.
 Follow the instructions when completing the form.

-External moderation for Centres in Mauritius
+External moderation for centres in Mauritius

-The Mauritius Examinations Syndicate will appoint moderators on behalf of Cambridge to carry out external moderation of internal assessment.
-The Mauritius Examinations Syndicate will send a representative sample to Cambridge once in-country moderation is complete.
+The Mauritius Examinations Syndicate will appoint moderators on behalf of Cambridge International to carry out external moderation of internal assessment.
+The Mauritius Examinations Syndicate will send a representative sample to Cambridge International once in-country moderation is complete.

-External moderation for all other Centres
+External moderation for all other centres

-External moderation of internal assessment is carried out by Cambridge.
-Centres must submit internally assessed marks of all candidates to Cambridge.
-Centres must also submit the internally assessed work of a sample of candidates to Cambridge.
-The Cambridge Administrative Guide, available on our website, provides details of which candidates are to be included in the sample.
-The deadlines and methods for submitting internally assessed marks and work are in the Cambridge Administrative Guide available on our website.
+External moderation of internal assessment is carried out by Cambridge International.
+Centres must submit internally assessed marks of all candidates to Cambridge International.
+Centres must also submit the internally assessed work of a sample of candidates to Cambridge International.
+The Cambridge Handbook, available on our website, provides details of which candidates are to be included in the sample.
+The deadlines and methods for submitting internally assessed marks and work are in the Cambridge Handbook available on our website.